-These financial statements are for the MAS Retirement Savings Scheme (the "Scheme") for the year ended 31 March 2022.
-The Scheme was established under a Trust Deed dated 18 June 2021 and is a registered superannuation scheme and workplace savings scheme under the Financial Markets Conduct Act 2013 ("FMCA").

-Medical Funds Management Limited ("the Manager") is the Manager of the Scheme, whose address is 19-21 Broderick Road, Johnsonville, Wellington, New Zealand
+These financial statements are for the MAS KiwiSaver Scheme (the "Scheme") for the year ended 31 March 2023.
+The Scheme is governed by a Trust Deed dated 18 June 2021 and is a registered KiwiSaver scheme under the Financial Markets Conduct Act 2013 ("FMCA").
+Medical Funds Management Limited ("the Manager" or "MFM") is the Manager of the Scheme.
+MFM's address is 10 Waterloo Quay, Pipitea, Wellington, New Zealand.

-The Supervisor of the Scheme is Public Trust, who were appointed in June 2021.
+The Supervisor of the Scheme is Public Trust.